Are you trying to increase your “Necessariness” at the expense of your coaching clients?

 “I slept and dreamt that life was joy.
 I awoke and saw that life was service.
 I acted and behold, service was joy.” ― Tagore

 Have you ever watched a small child suddenly fall or get startled and then immediately look to the parent as if to see whether the parent is alarmed or not?
 Here’s what frequently happens, if the parent registers alarm and great concern, the child will usually break out crying.
 Even when they may have no actual pain!
 But if the parent registers a calmness and a lack of concern, the child will either cry from the jolt or even a little pain and then they’ll usually stop.
-Or they may not cry altogether if the parent is smiling and relaxed about the whole thing.
+Or they may not cry at all if the parent is smiling and relaxed about the whole thing.
 Since the child is new to navigating the world, their natural instinct is to look to those on whom they’re dependent for their survival to see if there’s cause for concern.
-If a parent is what’s called a “helicopter” parent, they’ll be frequently hovering over the child making sure everything’s OK.
+If a parent is a “helicopter” parent, they’ll be frequently hovering over the child making sure everything’s OK.
+Even after they’re adults!
 But not only is it impossible to protect kids from everything we might want them to avoid, it’s counterintuitive to their development of self-trust so they can eventually internalize the parent and be autonomous.
 Sooner or later, we all have to have our run-ins with gravity so we can learn about its ramifications to living life here on earth!

 In many ways, there is a similar relationship between a client and a coach who is on point to oversee and help guide them toward whatever skill(s) that client is trying to attain or improve.
 And when it’s a business relationship where the coach is being paid, there is sometimes a tendency for the coach to try to maximize their value to the client not because it’s necessarily good for the client, but they want to make sure their value is regularly being recognized by them.
 So they have a tendency to talk too much or to address areas in which the client may already be fairly proficient.
 But they run the risk of taking some clients backwards in their skill set by putting something that may already be a strength, under the microscope as if it needs improving.
 Thereby possibly stunting a valuable commodity to their client: Confidence!
 I found myself doing this same thing early in my coaching career.
 I had all these great tools and wanted to use them all to help my clients and to prove my worth to them which is natural for beginners.
-However, I’ve seen other coaches make this same mistake quite late in their careers where silence would have served their clients far better.
+However, I’ve seen other coaches make this same mistake quite late in their careers where silence in some areas would have served their clients far better.
 And whether they realize it, themselves too!

 Now since I was being paid to be there, it would have been somewhat understandable for me to pipe up too and offer more direction in order to appear more valuable to my clients than if I just sat on the sidelines and said little or nothing.
 Or if I started coaching more because I might have felt a little insecure with the other wood-be “coach” piping up in my area of responsibility.
-But in direct proportion to the amount of added coaching I might be compelled to give, it might convey to the presenters that I felt they weren’t fully as ready as they should be which would start eroding at their confidence.
+But in direct proportion to the amount of added coaching I might be compelled to give, it might convey to the presenters that I felt they weren’t as ready as they should be which would start eroding at their confidence.
 It would have made it about me instead of all about what was best for them.

 I’ve run a weekend-long acting class called “The Empowered Actor Workshop” for a number of years now.
 Since actors frequently come into audition in a casting office with no shortage of trepidation and relinquish a decent amount of personal autonomy and control in a situation quite vulnerable for them, this can absolutely be a somewhat nerve-wracking or insecure environment for them.
 I wanted actors to know as much of what I knew about the process as possible, from a casting director’s side of things.
 Thereby, increasing their autonomy and security in presenting their skills and their artistic vision with confidence and excitement.
 Something that is difficult in direct proportion to the mis-perceived obstacles and dangers they frequently have.
 So the whole point is to demystify the process and give them tools to help create a change in their perspective that would generate self-empowerment and confidence.
 In the first few years, I tended to answer every question that the students asked me.
 At some point it occurred to me that if I wanted them to leave the workshop trusting themselves and self-referencing as much as possible whether on-set or in an audition, I needed to help them established THEMSELVES as the source of their own wisdom and guidance.
 Otherwise, they’d have to call me or someone else to determine what choices to make during their auditions or their acting gigs which would defeat the whole point of the workshop.
 So I made a simple but powerful decision.
 Every time one of them asked me a question, I would look at the group and say, “What do you guys think?”
 With increasing frequency, someone would come up with what I thought was either the answer I would have said, or close enough to it that I could gently add whatever I thought might be missing.
 I can’t tell you how often the participants have lauded each other as a source of tremendous wisdom after the weekend was over.
 Each of them got to feel as if they too could coach someone going through this process and they all ended up trusting themselves way more to make the right choices as to how to look out for themselves during auditions and on-set.

 Tim Gallwey’s seminal “The Inner Game of Tennis” was written about that sport but invariably became a landmark coaching book due to the unique and paradoxical techniques he discovered when he was bored one day and was literally too lazy to offer much instruction to a client who was hitting balls to him.
 His client improved right before his eyes without him saying a word.
 After trying it with others, he realized that his clients improved better and faster, the less he said.
 Provided he placed them in the right circumstances to do so.
 The more he trusted them to teach themselves under those right circumstances, the more improvement he saw from them.
-So he dedicated himself to becoming an expert in discovering and conveying those circumstances instead of trying to “instruct” them largely in technique the way he had before.
+So he dedicated himself to becoming an expert in discovering and conveying those circumstances instead of trying to “instruct” them in technique the way he had before.

 My obvious point here is to help any fellow coaches or consultants with a kind of “gut check” on where they might be in terms of realizing how they could serve their clients better by NOT overlooking a powerful tool in sometimes saying, LESS.
 One that will prove pivotal in helping them make us….. ultimately unnecessary to them!
 And shouldn’t that ultimately be the final objective of any genuine master coach?